frangiz/picorg/README.md

 [![Build Status](https://travis-ci.com/frangiz/picorg.svg?branch=master)](https://travis-ci.com/frangiz/picorg)
 [![Build Status](https://img.shields.io/github/license/frangiz/picorg.svg)](https://img.shields.io/github/license/frangiz/picorg.svg)

 A set of scripts to organize pictures.
-This is a work in progress and does not fully work at the moment.
+It is ideal if you save your images in different locations on your hard drives and manually backup your images from your phone.

 ## Installation
 ```python